Coffee production in Vietnam: Global marketplace

 Starbucks opened its first store in Vietnam in 2013, setting a trend for global retailers to follow suit.
 In 2017, Boncafé, the European producer of gourmet café, opened its first showroom in Ho Chi Minh city alongside a hi-tech factory producing and exporting coffee in Binh Duong city.

 Under the Country of Origin Labelling (COOL) legislation that came out of the 2002 Farm Security and Rural Investment Act (See Section 10816 of 7 U.S.C.
 1638-1638d), some commodities are exempted from country of origin labelling requirements when the product changes form/character during processing, as is the case with coffee.
 As such, there is no requirement to identify Vietnamese coffee as "Made in Vietnam".

 In the US, Vietnamese-style coffee is sometimes confused with that brewed in Louisiana with French roast coffee with chicory.
 Vietnamese immigrants who came to the state in the late 20th century adopted New Orleans-style coffee because they were unable to obtain Vietnamese-grown coffee.
 The French roast style popular in Louisiana was similar to Vietnamese coffee in its relatively coarse grind, which made it an excellent substitute for traditional brewing in the single-serving filter/brewer.
 In Vietnam, however, locally produced coffees are characterized by medium roast and do not contain chicory.

 Since economic liberalization under Đổi mới with the growth of Vietnamese coffee, this product now competes in an international environment with different laws, cultures, tastes and business practices.

 Style

-Vietnamese (Buôn Mê Thuột region) style coffee has characteristics that distinguish it from other coffees and brewing methods:
+Vietnamese Buôn Ma Thuột-style coffee has characteristics that distinguish it from other coffees and brewing methods: